djeada/Testio/README.md

 There are a few planned features and known issues that are being worked on for Testio:

 - [x] Enhanced Timeout Management: The timeout parameter will be changed from a regex-based approach to an array-based approach, providing a more flexible and intuitive way of managing timeouts.
-- [x] Improved User Interface: A frontend generated with Flask templates will be added to make the interface more user-friendly and intuitive.
+- [x] Improved User Interface: A frontend generated with FastAPI/Jinja2 templates will be added to make the interface more user-friendly and intuitive.
 This will make it easier for users to interact with Testio and get the results they need.
 - [x] Add support for testing applications written in multiple programming languages.